 Another threat in the BYOD environment is the move towards near-field communications (think of that ad with the NFL player buying sodas for teammates with a wave of his phone).
 This tech also lets users communicate with other similar devices within range.
 There are reported threats that can force the user’s phone to load content without the user’s interaction.

-In a simple proximity attack scenario, the attacker forces a device laden with corporate data to browse to a site offering a malicious payload, which could lead to potentially devastating loss of proprietary data and intellectual property.
+In a simple proximity attack scenario, the attacker forces a device laden with corporate data to browse to a site offering a malicious payload, which could lead to a potentially devastating loss of proprietary data and intellectual property.
 Regrettably, we’re relying on device manufacturers to take precautionary measures in this case (such as enabling users to customize their NFC security settings).
 In the meantime, you might assist users in optimizing their access control and app permission settings so that each application can access only what it needs to function and nothing more.

 Click the button below to request a customized proposal from RedTeam in minutes.